DeveloperLx/Android-Development-Tutorials-translation/Android SDK Versions Tutorial with Kotlin.md

         But not on devices running Android versions below 3.0.
     </p>
     <p>
         Since the Android SDK is not backward compatible, you should choose the&nbsp;minimum SDK carefully.
         This means striking a balance between supporting a wide range of devices and designing an app that implements&nbsp;useful features in later SDK versions.
     </p>
     <p>
-        For example, when Android 3.0 was released in 2011,&nbsp;the Action Bar was unleashed on the Android Community.
+        For example, when Android 3.0 was released in 2011, the Action Bar was unleashed on the Android Community.
         Since the Action Bar was only supported in Android 3.0 and later, using it in an app meant choosing either a cool user interface or supporting devices that ran older versions of the SDK.
         Sometimes you can’t have your&nbsp;honeycomb&nbsp;and eat it too :[
     </p>
     <p>
         Or can you?
-To help with the Action Bar issue, the Android Support Library introduced a backward-compatible version in the v7-appcompat support library.
+To help with the Action Bar issue, the Android Support Library introduced a backward
+        - compatible version in the v7-appcompat support library.
         So it would allow developers to support older versions of the SDK and still use the latest Action Bar APIs in their apps.
         Sweet!
 Honeycomb for everyone!
     </p>
     <p>
         Let’s take a deeper look at what the Support Library does and how it works.